sstevenshang/FaceTranslator/README.md

 	run `python -c import setupPersonGroup as p; p.train()` and to check when it is done run `python -c import setupPersonGroup as p; p.getStatus()`

+3. Now setup some other stuff

+	in `test.py` change the `Ocp-Apim-Subscription-Key` again as per earlier.

+4. Now start up ngrok

+	look up ngrok and start a server on your device, should be using port 8000 copy that server url into the iOS code

+5. cd into the `nodeserver` folder and run `node index.js`

+6. use iPhone to take or upload photo, you should be good to go

 =======
 ## Inspiration
 Adding people on Facebook can be so cumbersome because you have to ask for their username or look them up.
 We wanted to invent a new way to add people on Facebook that is efficient and fun.
 So we came up with Face2Book!